Luke Hines: Career

 Hines driving for Vauxhall at Donington Park during the 2004 British Touring Car Championship season.

 After a small amount of open wheel racing in Formula Ford, Hines tested a Production Class Alfa Romeo 156 for Gary Ayles' team following the conclusion of the 2002 British Touring Car Championship.
 He entered the Production Class of the BTCC in 2003, with the Barwell Motorsport team.
 He was the class champion in a field of five full-time drivers.
-He did enough to be noticed by Vauxhall, who signed him for a 2004 assault on the Touring Class, when he won 2 races and finished 10th overall.
-In 2005 he switched to the SEAT team, moving up a place to 9th with 1 race win.
+He did enough to be noticed by Vauxhall, who signed him for a 2004 assault on the Touring Class, when he won two races and finished 10th overall.
+In 2005, he switched to the SEAT team, moving up a place to ninth with one race win.
 He returned to the BTCC for the final two meetings of 2014 in place of Glynn Geddie at United Autosports.

-For 2006 he moved to the British GT Championship driving a Panoz Esperante for the LNT team.
+For 2006, Hines moved to the British GT Championship driving a Panoz Esperante for the LNT team.
 He immediately established himself as one of the front runners along with his team mate Tom Kimber-Smith and led the championship after a pair of wins at Mondello Park.
 Hines and Kimber-Smith ended the year second in the standings, missing out on the title by just two points.
 Hines returned to British GT in 2008, partnering Jeremy Metcalfe in a Ferrari F430 GT3 and finishing runner-up a second time.
 He raced partial seasons in 2012, 2013 and for a final year in 2014, in which he earned a podium at Rockingham Motor Speedway.

-Hines has established kart racing team AllStars Racing, announcing in April 2018 that he would be working with 10-year-old Deaf racer Caleb McDuff in preparation for McDuff's campaign in the 2018 Super 1 National Kart Championships.
+Hines has established kart racing team AllStars Racing, announcing in April 2018 that he would be working with ten-year-old Deaf racer Caleb McDuff in preparation for McDuff's campaign in the 2018 Super 1 National Kart Championships.